How Much Does TMS Therapy Cost?

 This could change over time as technology evolves and we understand how TMS therapy works and its requirements for improving depression in more detail.
 For now, this is a somewhat niche therapy that has the potential to help many people.
 TMS therapy may not be the most common therapy for depression, but TMS therapy is an important solution for those who have not been able to find relief with traditional methods.

 It's also possible to try to improve your depression by exercising more frequently.
 Exercise releases positive endorphins in the body, and it can act as a natural antidepressant.
 (Of course, if you're looking into TMS therapy, solutions like this have likely not been effective for you.)

-Try Online Therapy
+Try Online Counseling Sessions

 "Tamera is straightforward and supportive.
 She's not afraid of pointing out what to work on and giving you the right tools immediately.
 It is highly personalized just for your unique symptoms and situation!
 Tamera helped me manage my depression and anxiety and I became more empowered to have more control in my life.
 I feel a lot happier."

 "Lisa is amazing!
 I am so lucky to have matched with her on my first time using the app.
 She is super available and quick to respond.
 Her style feels like you're talking to a friend more than being in super professional typesetting which can be overwhelming for someone who already has depression/anxiety / etc. I would and have recommended her to anyone and everyone."